javaojo/Pinterest_Data_Pipeline/README.md

 ### Create API proxy for uploading data to streams

 It's possible to interact with the Kinesis streams using HTTP requests.
-In order to do this with the streams just added to Kinesis, I created new API resources on AWS API Gateway.
+To do this with the streams just added to Kinesis, I created new API resources on AWS API Gateway.

 The settings used for the DELETE method were: